roqua/documentation/content/en/medo_manual/werken_met_deelnemers.md

 ### Privacy

-By clicking on the checkbox *Show personal data*, you can change the visibility of the table columns containing personal information.
+By clicking on the checkbox *Show identifying data*, you can change the visibility of the table columns containing personal information.
 Double-clicking on a row in the table shows more information about the participant and allows opening RoQua for that participant.

 ### Statistics